cudash/cudash/README.md

 <!-- CONTACT -->
 ## Contact

-Your Name - cuenergydashboard23@gmail.com
+CUDASH - cuenergydashboard23@gmail.com

 Project Link:

     Render (currently not in use): https://cudash.onrender.com
     Please Note: If there is an upgrade in the Render plan used, could be a viable solution

     Docker: https://cudash.garykim.dev/ (Docker requirements have been added into the repo)

 <!-- ACKNOWLEDGMENTS -->